John80403/aditya-l1-swis-particle-flux-analysis/README.md

-Solar Particle Flux Analysis using Aditya-L1 SWIS Data
+**Solar Particle Flux Analysis using Aditya-L1 SWIS Data**

+**Overview**

-This project analyzes solar wind particle flux measurements from the SWIS instrument of the ASPEX payload onboard India's Aditya-L1 mission.
+This project analyzes solar wind particle flux measurements obtained from the SWIS instrument of the ASPEX payload onboard India’s Aditya-L1 mission.

-The dataset is stored in CDF (Common Data Format), a scientific format commonly used in space physics missions.
+The dataset is provided in Common Data Format (CDF), a standard scientific format widely used in space physics and astrophysics research.

-The goal of this project is to explore solar particle activity and identify transient disturbances in solar wind measurements using time-series analysis.
+The objective is to explore solar particle activity and identify transient disturbances in solar wind measurements using time-series analysis techniques.

-Project Objectives
+**Objectives**

-• Load and process scientific CDF datasets
+Load and process scientific CDF datasets
-• Extract particle flux measurements across energy channels
-• Convert multidimensional flux data into a time-series signal
-• Visualize solar wind particle activity
+Extract particle flux measurements across energy channels Convert multidimensional data into a time-series signal Visualize solar wind particle activity
-• Identify sudden disturbances using statistical anomaly detection
+Detect sudden disturbances using statistical anomaly detection Tech Stack

-Technologies Used

 Python
 Pandas
 NumPy
 Matplotlib
-cdflib (for reading CDF scientific datasets)
+cdflib (for handling CDF datasets)
 Dataset

 The analysis uses SWIS Level-2 particle data from the Aditya-L1 mission.

-Variables analyzed include:
+**Variables analyzed:**

-• particle flux measurements
+Particle flux measurements
-• energy channel data
+Energy channel data
-• spacecraft position
+Spacecraft position
-• timestamped particle observations
+Timestamped particle observations

-CDF data format is widely used in space physics missions and NASA data archives.
+CDF is a widely used format in scientific missions and space data archives.

-Analysis Workflow
+**Workflow**

-Load CDF scientific dataset using Python
+1. Load CDF dataset using Python

-Inspect dataset variables and metadata
+2. Inspect dataset variables and metadata

-Extract particle flux measurements across energy channels
+3. Extract particle flux across energy channels

-Aggregate flux values to create a time-series signal
+4. Aggregate flux values into a time-series signal

-Visualize solar particle flux patterns over time
+5. Visualize solar particle flux over time

-Apply rolling averages to observe trends
+6. Apply rolling averages to observe trends

-Detect transient disturbances using statistical thresholds
+7. Detect transient disturbances using statistical thresholds Results and Visualizations

-Example Output

-The project produces visualizations of:
+**The project generates the following outputs:**

-• solar wind particle flux over time
+Time-series plots of solar wind particle flux
-• rolling average trends
+Rolling average trend analysis
-• detected transient flux disturbances
+Detection of transient disturbances
-• energenergy-flux heatmaps
+Energy versus flux heatmaps

 These visualizations help identify periods of increased solar particle activity that may correspond to solar events.

+**Key Learnings**

+Working with scientific datasets in CDF format, Applying time-series analysis to space physics data, Handling multidimensional data transformation,
+Using statistical techniques for anomaly detection,

+**Use Cases**
+Space weather monitoring,
+Satellite safety analysis,
+Communication system reliability,
+Research in heliophysics,

+**Conclusion**

+This project demonstrates the application of data analysis and time-series techniques to space science data, enabling the identification of solar activity patterns using real mission datasets.